 If you are registered as a professional seller on Etsy, Etsy will assume you’re a trader and automatically display your business information on your listings to visitors who indicate they’re located in the EU.

-If this law doesn’t apply to your shop, you can change your trader status in your Shop Manager by clicking the pencil icon next to your shop's name, under Seller Details.
+If this law doesn’t apply to your shop, you can change your trader status:

 What information will be displayed to EU buyers?

 The EU Omnibus Directive requires trader status and business information to be displayed to EU buyers in a clear and comprehensible manner.
-For any seller with trader status, the following contact details will be shown in your shop details and in all your listings:
+For any seller with business or trader status, the following information will be shown in your shop details and in all your listings:

 What if I don’t want to sell into the EU?